Khachig/notation.nvim/README.md

 # notation.nvim

-Tap into your second brain form the comfort of your text editor.
+Tap into your second brain from the comfort of your text editor.

 ## What is Notation?